JoseGaDel/DIME/ESP32/inference/README.md

 . $HOME/esp/esp-idf/export.sh
 ```

 This is not necessary if the alias has been already set for that script.
+You may need to perform a clean procedure to ensure there are no residual files from the original project.
+To do that, run `idf.py fullclean`.
 To set up the configuration, there is the command

 ```
 idf.py menuconfig